binhbb2204/Group13_MangaHub/README.md

 mangahub progress update --manga-id 13 --chapter 1095
 ```

-## Testing with Postman or Building a Frontend?
+## Testing with Postman for Frontend

 Good news!
 The API is ready to go.
 Just remember the port you set in `.env` (default is 8080).